wang4040/VIP-Lunabotics-Software/README.md

-# VIP Lunabotics Software code repository
+# RPLidar Navigation Code
-This will be the place code from the camera tracking system and the navigation system will be stored
+This is the place code from the rplidar setup and the navigation system will be stored